All past Zoom events were recorded and are available on our YouTube Channel and Facebook page.

 This is how we create a conservation ethic in young and old alike.

-If you have purchased a parcel of vacant land in North Port or the surrounding areas on your own and would like to learn more about the flora and fauna you have conserved and how to manage your land to ensure it remains healthy habitat for wildlife over time, we provide land reviews and management recommendations free of charge.
+If you have purchased vacant land in North Port or the surrounding areas on your own and would like to learn more about the flora and fauna you have conserved and how to manage your land to ensure it remains healthy habitat for wildlife over time, we provide land reviews and management recommendations free of charge.
 Contact us today at NPconservancy@gmail.com to arrange an appointment and join our Citizen Conservationist Group!

 The vast majority of North Port is zoned for residential development.
 The City's current Future Use Land Map provides for no conservation land within any of our neighborhoods.